gizmo-platform/gizmo-platform.github.io/src/field/config.md

 The headers should be as shown above.
 The FMS will parse this file to construct a record for each team.
-To perform initial configuration, run the configuration wizard by invoking `gizmo fms wizard`.
+To perform initial configuration, run the configuration wizard by invoking `gizmo fms setup wizard`.
 You will be asked a series of questions.

 ### `?
 Specify teams CSV file`